Nursing

 3. Student accident and liability insurance is required and is included in tuition fees.

 4. Major medical health insurance coverage is required but is not available through the College.
 Each insurance policy must meet clinical agency contract requirements.
+The student must be insured for the duration of the program.

 5. Physical exam, immunizations/verified immunity, drug screen, background check and CPR must be uploaded to the nursing department's compliance tracker and approved before the due date in order to attend clinical.